mikaponics/mikapod-poller/README.md

     mikapod-poller
     ```

-6. If you see a message saying ``Synchronized with local time.`` then the application has been successfully started.
+6. If you see a message saying ``Poller is now running`` then the application has been successfully started.

 ## License